kal-kyokya/kal-kyokya/weeklyWorkLog/README.md

 ### 🌟 <b>Highlights of the Week</b>
 - <b>Memorable moment / breakthrough / proud event</b>: A breakthrough it is; ```embodiment``` of DLHI has seen 'The Dem' see people see him.
 - <b>Quote, inspiration, or personal reflection</b>: "```Meaning``` colored by thoughts and perceptions."
-This was brought about by dream analysis; the idea one should add this to the toolkit and sometimes seek to find the meaning beneath the thought, feeling, intuition or sensation.
+This was brought about by dream analysis; the idea that one should add this to the toolkit and sometimes seek to find the meaning beneath the thought, feeling, intuition or sensation.

 ---